markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 6: Styling Form

-We have reached that last portion of this lesson so let's dive right in and finish up our sign-up form.
+We have reached the last portion of this lesson so let's dive right in and finish up our sign-up form.

 > **Linear Steps**: